Yi Ji: Life

-Yi Ji was from Shanyang Commandery (山陽郡), which covered roughly the area around present-day Juye County, Shandong.
-At a young age, he became a subordinate of fellow Shanyang man Liu Biao the Governor of Jing Province (covering present-day Hubei and Hunan) at a time when Liu Biao held the rank of General Defending the South, a position given by Li Jue's junta, placing the start of service at 192 at earliest.
-In the early 200s, when the warlord Liu Bei sought shelter under Liu Biao after his defeat by his rival Cao Cao, Liu Biao offered to let him stay in Xinye County in northern Jing Province.
+Yi Ji was born in Shanyang Commandery (山陽郡), which covered roughly the area around present-day Juye County, Shandong.
+At a young age, he became a subordinate of fellow Shanyang man Liu Biao the Governor of Jing Province (covering present-day Hubei and Hunan) at a time when Liu Biao held the rank of General Who Guards the South (鎮南將軍), a position given by Li Jue's junta, placing the start of service at 192 at earliest.
+In the early 200s, when the warlord Liu Bei sought shelter under Liu Biao after his rival Cao Cao led troops to attack Runan.
+Liu Biao offered to let him stay in Xinye County in northern Jing Province.
 Yi Ji met Liu Bei several times around the time and became an acquaintance of Liu Bei.

 After Liu Biao's death in 208, his younger son Liu Cong, who succeeded him, surrendered to Cao Cao when Cao led his forces on a campaign in southern China.
 Yi Ji joined Liu Bei on a journey southward towards Xiakou (夏口; present-day Wuhan, Hubei), which was guarded by Liu Biao's elder son Liu Qi and was independent of Cao Cao's control.
-Yi Ji became an official under Liu Bei since then.
-In the 210s, after Liu Bei seized control of Yi Province (covering present-day Sichuan and Chongqing) from its governor Liu Zhang, Yi Ji followed Liu Bei to Chengdu, the capital of Yi Province.
+Yi Ji became an official under Liu Bei since then and accompanied him in Yi province.
+In July 214, after Liu Bei seized control of Yi Province (covering present-day Sichuan and Chongqing) from its governor Liu Zhang, Yi Ji followed Liu Bei to Chengdu, the capital of Yi Province.
 Liu Bei, who held the nominal appointment of General of the Left (左將軍) under the Han central government then, appointed Yi Ji as an Assistant Officer of the Household (從事中郎) under him.
 Liu Bei's treatment of Yi Ji was second to that of Jian Yong, Sun Qian and others.

 Liu Bei later sent Yi Ji as a messenger to Jiangdong (or Wu) to meet the warlord Sun Quan, Liu's ally in their war against Cao Cao.
 Sun Quan had heard of Yi Ji's debating skills before and he wanted to test Yi.
 When Yi Ji met Sun Quan, he knelt down to pay his respects.
 Sun Quan asked: "Are you tired of serving an incompetent lord?"
-Yi Ji replied: "I just need to kneel down and pay my respects and then stand up.
+Yi Ji immediately replied: "I just need to kneel down and pay my respects and then stand up.
 This isn't tiring to me."
-Yi Ji's quick thinking was as such.
+Yi Ji's quick thinking was always as such.
 Sun Quan was deeply impressed by him.

 After the fall of the Han dynasty in 220, Yi Ji served in the state of Shu Han – founded by Liu Bei in 221 – during the Three Kingdoms period.
 He was promoted to the position of General of Illustrious Writing (昭文將軍).
 He drafted the laws of Shu with Zhuge Liang, Fa Zheng, Liu Ba and Li Yan.
 The records of his life ends with his work on the Shu Ke, the laws of Shu.